The role of the protein ABCC5 in diabetic macular oedema

 What is the problem?

 ABCC5 is a protein responsible for transporting other molecules.
-It has been shown in genetic studies to be linked in some way to DMO, although we don’t yet understand how.
-This research will examine if ABCC5 is found in different levels in diabetic and non-diabetic people.
+It is known to be linked in some way to DMO, although how is not understood.

 See our other projects